 Upon receipt of an MLME-DISASSOCIATE.request primitive, a non-AP STA and non-PCP STA's MLME shall disassociate from an AP, or PCP, respectively, using the following procedure:

-Upon receiving an MLME-DISASSOCIATE.confirm primitive, the SME shall delete any PTKSA, GTKSA, IGTKSA, BIGTKSA, WIGTKSA, WTKSA, and TPKSA (including temporal keys) held for communication with the AP or PCP by using the MLME DELETEKEYS.request primitive (see 12.6.16 (RSNA security association termination)) and by invoking an MLME-SETPROTECTION.request(None) primitive.
+Upon receiving an MLME-DISASSOCIATE.confirm primitive, the SME shall delete any PTKSA, GTKSA, IGTKSA, BIGTKSA, WIGTKSA, WTKSA, CIGTKSA, and TPKSA (including temporal keys) held for communication with the AP or PCP by using the MLME DELETEKEYS.request primitive (see 12.6.16 (RSNA security association termination)) and by invoking an MLME-SETPROTECTION.request(None) primitive.
 In the case of an MM-SME coordinated STA, the MLME shall perform this for each STA whose address was included in the MMS parameter of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request primitive that established the association.

 Non-AP STA and non-PCP STA disassociation receipt procedure